lac0220/wiki-search/README.md

 # Wikipedia Search Engine

-Wikipedia search engine using the Wikipedia API that returns the first 5 hits and shows the rest on request
+Wikipedia search engine using the Wikipedia API that returns the first 5 listed hits and shows the rest on request.
+The hits forward us to the specific Wikipedia entry, the so-called wiki page

 ## Tech Stack